puavo-org/puavo-os/parts/conf/README.md

 against.
 Field `matchmethod` determines the method for matching:
 `exact`, `glob` and `regex` are supported.
-Value is tested against the value of field `pattern`, and if a match is successful, parameters listed in `assignments` field will be set.
+Value is tested against the value of field `pattern`, and if a match is successful, parameters listed in `parameters` field will be set.

 ### Parameter overrides from hardware quirks